Master of Library & Information Science Admissions

 - If you are not a U.S. citizen or permanent U.S. resident, questions regarding application materials should be directed to the Office of Global Education at 330-672-7980 or email@example.com.

 Request an official transcript from each college/university in which eight (8) semester hours or more were earned, except for Kent State University.
 Kent State requires official transcripts sent directly from each institution.
+They may be sent electronically, if the institution allows, or via mail service.

 Letters of Recommendation